brucejczhang/covid_data/README.md

 -   `data/analysis_data` contains the cleaned dataset that was constructed and cleaned for the purpose of this analysis.
 -   `model` contains fitted models.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+-   `other` contains relevant literature, details about LLM chat interactions, sketches, and datasheet.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` contains the R scripts used to simulate, download, and clean data.
+-   `scripts` contains the R scripts used to simulate, download, clean, and test data.

 ## Statement on LLM usage

-Aspects of the code for figure creation and testing were generated under the guidance of generative AI tool ChatGPT.
+Aspects of the repo were genreated under the guidance of generative AI tool ChatGPT.
+The tool was specifically used for code for figure creation, testing, and reference formatting.
 The entire chat history is available in other/llms_usage/usage.txt.